burhankhanzada/go_responsive/README.md

 - Generate `GoResponsiveWidget` with all defined breakpoint as optional parameters with and a required defaultWidget parameter.
-- Generating `.is{breakpoint_name}` extension methods on BuildContext so can be used with condition.
+- Generate `context.goResponsiveValue<T>` extension method on BuildContext so can be used set typed value.
-- Generate `goResponsiveValue<T>` extension method on BuildContext so can be used set dynamic value.
+- Generate `context.is{breakpoint_name}` extension methods on BuildContext so can be used with condition.
+- Generate `GoResponsiveBreakpoints.{breakpoint_name}` string fields for breakpoint names.

 ## Getting started